 The Christmas Market of Belfast opens its doors a few days more than a month before the holidays.
 Starting in the second half of November through the third week of December each year, the market welcomes budget-savvy shoppers who are out to avail of competitive offers from over 100 stalls.

-The big majority of those stalls – also referred to as chalets – sell handmade gifts, wooden toys, ornaments, local specialities, and festive trinkets that bring a traditional taste of Christmas.
+Most of those stalls – also called chalets – sell handmade gifts, wooden toys, ornaments, local specialities, and festive trinkets that bring a traditional taste of Christmas.

-Also popular at the Christmas Market of Belfast are candle stalls.
+Candle stalls are also popular at the Christmas Market of Belfast.
 We are talking about scented candles here!
-It is like one is capturing the spirit of Christmas in a jar.
+It is like capturing the spirit of Christmas in a jar.

 Food

 There is no doubt about it!
-Christmas market goers will seek to sample cuisine from continental food vendors, starting from Dutch pancakes, Vegan Greek food, French crepes, crocodile burgers, and German bratwurst to Spanish paella.
-Also served is an exotic selection of ostrich, wild boar, and crocodile burgers.
+Christmas market goers will seek to sample cuisine from continental food vendors, starting with Dutch pancakes, Vegan Greek food, French crepes, crocodile burgers, German bratwurst, and Spanish paella.
+An exotic selection of ostrich, wild boar, and crocodile burgers will also be served.

-The food stalls also have fried doughnuts, cookies, and ice cream, plus, of course, the mouth-watering Belgian chocolate, which goes with the alpine Christmas feel.
+The food stalls also sell fried doughnuts, cookies, and ice cream, plus, of course, mouth-watering Belgian chocolate, which complements the alpine Christmas feel.

-Fast food and drinks will always go down a storm at Christmas markets, such as the one in Belfast.
+Fast food and drinks, such as the one in Belfast, will always go down a storm at Christmas markets.
 Shoppers could also try milkshakes and hot chocolates, which are great beverage options to keep warm on the go.

-Cheese board sets with pickles are common treats on Christmas Eve and are very popular among consumers walking around the Christmas Market of Belfast, which also has a food court to take a rest and grab a meal.
+Cheese board sets with pickles are common treats on Christmas Eve and are very popular among consumers walking around the Christmas Market of Belfast, which also has a food court where they can take a rest and grab a meal.
 The outdoor food court serves all kinds of dishes from around the world, thus catering to all tastes and preferences.

 Family Activities

-The format of the Christmas Market of Belfast has something for each family member to enjoy.
+The Christmas Market of Belfast format has something for each family member to enjoy.
 Besides shopping and eating, this family-friendly market has many fun activities for visitors.

-Located at the Cathedral Gardens, the Observation Wheel is such an interesting ride that allows visitors to see the whole of Belfast City Centre from above.
+Located at the Cathedral Gardens, the Observation Wheel is an exciting ride that allows visitors to see the whole of Belfast City Centre from above.
 It is great fun for families to enjoy the vintage helter-skelter, Santa train, and Olaf train.

 Moreover, there is a covered ice skating rink in the Christmas market.
 And guess what?
 Dogs are allowed in!!